ece-student/Team-16/docs/lab1/lab1.md

 ![ServoandPot](/docs/images/ServoandPot.png)

-   * We also used the frequecncy of the signal which was around 50 Hz and the duty cycle increased as the angle increases.(Checkout the demos below)
+   * We also used the frequecncy of the signal which was around 50 Hz and the duty cycle increased as the angle increased.(Checkout the Demos section)

 ### Part 6: Assemble your robot